MeasureAuthoringTool/health-data-standards/README.md

 Change Log
 ==========

+3.4.5 - Not yet released

+* Performance improvents in all exports through template caching
+* QRDA Cat I export now exports the record's actual address if present
+* QRDA Cat I export - Bug fix - previously patients with a race but no ethnicity would cause exceptions
+* QRDA Cat I import - performance improvements through more efficient XPath expressions

 3.4.4 - March 25, 2014

 * Updating the Measure model to deal with continuous variable and NQF and CMS ids through Measure.categories